sl1pm4t/tokenxchange/README.md

 ## What is this?

-This is a Kubernetes client credentials exec provider that enables cross Kubernets cluster authorization using Kubernetes Service Account tokens and [Dex token-exchange](https://github.com/dexidp/dex/pull/2806).
+This is a Kubernetes client credentials exec provider that enables cross Kubernetes cluster authorization using Kubernetes Service Account tokens and [Dex token-exchange](https://github.com/dexidp/dex/pull/2806).

-Originally developed to allow ArgoCD Application Controller on one cluster manage resources on a remote cluster in a multi cloud environment where using GKE / EKS IAM authentication was impractical.
+Originally developed to allow ArgoCD Application Controller on one cluster to manage resources on a remote cluster in a multi cloud environment where using GKE / EKS IAM authentication was impractical.

 ## How it works